thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 > * ***high*** if a mean developer is able to understand the role of `r` with only the name of `r` (and its signature for functions)
 > * ***medium*** if a mean developer is able to understand the role of `r` with the name of `r`, its signature and its comments
 > * ***low*** if a mean developer is able to understand the role of `r` with the name of `r`, its signature, its comments and its implementation

+**Persistence over time**

+When a program is finished, the specs are usually lost.
+The developers needed them to write the code, but when their work is finished, it is only the code which is persisting over time, not the specs, which were probably given orally, or written in an external software like JIRA.

+So, when a new developer will need to fix bug or add new features, its only information is provided by the code.
+He doesn't know the original specs.
+Similarly, he has no information about the *role* of a code snippet, which is something which was *in the mind of the developer which wrote it*.
+Its only information is the *description* of this role, which was written by the previous developer.

+The descriptions and the implementations are the only things persisting over time.
+They are the only available information to the new developer which wants to *understand* the code.

 [-> Top](#the-set-of-code-snippets)
 ## Operations on code snippets